G-Research/spark-extension/PARQUET.md

 ## Parquet block column metadata

-Read the metadata of Parquet blocks columns into a Dataframe:
+Read the metadata of Parquet block columns into a Dataframe:

 ```scala
 // Scala